lansiz/eqpt/README.md

 ```
 python eqpt_trajectory_3x3.py 3x3
 ```
 Here game ***3x3*** is defined in `games/3x3.py`.
 In fact, you can define any game by creating a new Python file in the `games` directory.
-The following games with self-explanatory file names are predefined:
+The following games with self-explanatory file names are predefined (note that those with 'fig_' prefix are for paper usage and should be run by `fig_path_3x3.py`):

 ![games list](./games_list.png)